 2. Remove the SIM card and memory card.
 Once you’ve backed everything up, remove the SIM card and any internal storage such as an SD card.
 Sometimes contacts and other data can end up being stored on the SIM card, so even if you have disconnected your cell service and don’t need the SIM anymore, it’s always best to remove it before donating or recycling your phone.
-Use less cell phone data and save money on your next phone bill with these seven tricks.
+It’s a good way to protect your cell phone’s security.

 3. Perform a factory reset.
 Once you’re confident that you have everything backed up and saved, it’s time to wipe your phone by performing a factory reset.
 Consumer Reports recommends that you encrypt your device first, then perform a factory reset—how you do that exactly will vary according to your cell phone’s operating system.